Quadball in Australia: Midwinter Cup

 The Midwinter cup is held annually in Newcastle featuring both teams from NSW and interstate.
 The 2014 winners were the UNSW Snapes on a Plane.
 In 2015, the tournament was won by the hosts, the Newcastle Fireballs.
 In 2016, a vastly outnumbered Australian National University and University of the Sunshine Coast collaboration team, the ANUSC Dement-Owls, defeated the Newcastle Fireballs in the grand final to claim the Midwinter cup.
 In 2017, the winners were the newly formed Sydney City Serpents.

-The Midwinter Cup was not held in the 2020 and 2021 seasons due to the COVID-19 pandemic, but is due to be held on the 9th and 10 July in 2022.
+The Midwinter Cup was not held in the 2020 and 2021 seasons due to the COVID-19 pandemic.
+The 2022 Midwinter Cup was delayed due to weather, but returned in September of that year.

 Melbourne Mudbash

 The Melbourne Mudbash is held annually in the middle of the year in Melbourne.
 Local teams are joined by interstate teams and teams composed of mercenary players.
 In 2013, the Melbourne Manticores came out on top of the four local and two other teams competing, and in 2014 the Monash Muggles were the best of the six local and four other teams to compete.